Main themes are:

 - Flooding in towns and agricultural areas due to rising groundwater tables caused by changed precipitation patters

 - Saltwater intrusion into freshwater reserves due to rising sea levels and changed irrigation, drainage and drinking water demands

 - The need for a groundwater buffer to store water in periods of excess rainfall.
 The buffer of fresh water can be used for irrigation in dry periods.

-- Better knowledge and management of soil conditions, which will provide better resilience to extreme rain events and improve water quality and improve crop yields.
+- Better knowledge and management of soil conditions, which will provide better resilience to extreme rain events and improve water quality as well as crop yields.

 - The capacity to break down nutrients and other environmentally harzardous pollutants in the uppermost layers is yet unexplored.
 By improving our understanding, better land management can be implemented.

 Interessen Im Fluss contributes to the project in several ways:

 - On behalf of the OOWV (Oldenburgisch-Ostfriesischer Wasserverband [Water Association of Oldenburg & East Frisia]), we coordinate the planning and implementation of a series of workshops to promote an effective, transnational dialogue on the main topics between the partners.
 In addition, we provide support for further partner & public events as well as for proposal development.